What is the need for coppers in our modern-day?

 I hate coppers.
 There is simply no place for them now in UK society, save for some vague nostalgic notion.

-With latest fintech revolution in full flight, many (tech) pundits are predicting the end of cash as digital currencies and digital wallets take over.
+With the latest fintech revolution in full flight, many (tech) pundits are predicting the end of cash as digital currencies and digital wallets take over.
 I wouldn’t pop the champagne just yet chaps – we’ve had the means to eliminate cash for decades (credit & debit cards anyone?) but cash still plays a large role in our society.

 So what about copper coins?
 Why am I such a hater…?